Clinical Ethics Service

 Clinical Ethics Consultation Service

-The Clinical Ethics Service offers adult and pediatric ethics consultation services across UMHS, and are available 24/7/365.
+The Clinical Ethics Service offers adult and pediatric ethics consultation services across Michigan Medicine, and are available 24/7/365.
 More information about the adult and pediatric ethics committees and consultation services can be found on the Adult Ethics Committee and Pediatrics Ethics Committee web pages.

 The concept of preventative ethics is critical in anticipating, navigating and mitigating potential conflicts and tensions before they become true ethical dilemmas or crises, and necessitate formal consults.
 This model facilitates awareness and proactive decision-making on the part of patients, families, trainees and staff, and creates a more visible presence for ethics in the health system.
-The Program in Clinical Ethics offers regular preventative ethics rounds in a variety of care settings across UMHS.
+The Clinical Ethics Service offers regular preventative ethics rounds in a variety of care settings across Michigan Medicine.

 - Edward Goldman, JD, BA